-Our invested assets are held primarily as cash and cash equivalents, restricted cash, certificates of deposit, U.S. treasury securities and professionally managed short duration fixed income funds.
-These investments are subject to interest rate risk.
-The fair values of our invested assets at June 30, 2022 and December 31, 2021 approximated their respective carrying values due to their short-term duration and therefore, such market risk is not considered to be material.
+Our invested assets are held primarily as cash and cash equivalents and restricted cash.
+To a lesser extent, we may also utilize certificates of deposit, U.S. treasury securities and professionally managed short duration fixed income funds.
+These investments are subject to market risk.
+The fair values of our invested assets at September 30, 2022 and December 31, 2021 approximated their respective carrying values due to their short-term duration and therefore, such market risk is not considered to be material.